Areas of interest

 Our DC program supports work to advance resilient and vibrant communities with an increasing understanding of the impacts of historic and systemic racism on people in our region.
 We believe that people should be empowered and resourced to develop solutions and lead change in their communities.
 While our work is focused on DC and the Virginia Piedmont, we recognize the role statewide and regional approaches play in advancing lasting, transformative change for people in the places they call home.

-- Organizes communities and empowers leaders to engage in policy decisions, election protection, voter education and participation.
+We work to build a Strong Democracy by organizing communities and leaders to engage in policy decisions, election protection, voter education, and participation.

 Preparing to apply

 The Washington, DC program accepts applications by invitation only in the fall and spring of each year.
 However, please contact us if your work aligns with our priorities.
 We are eager to learn about visionary leaders and innovative programs.
-Note that our Washington program generally only funds organizations within the District of Columbia and Northern Virginia.
+Note that our Washington program generally only funds organizations within DC and Northern Virginia.

-About GOapply: As of January 2023, proposals to Prince Charitable Trusts are only accepted through the GOapply application and report portal (see “GOAPPLY” button below).
+About GOapply: Proposals to Prince Charitable Trusts are only accepted through the GOapply application and report portal (see “GOAPPLY” button below).
 All applicants will be required to register when visiting GOapply for the first time using their organization’s EIN#.
 However, if you are a previous grant recipient your grants history remains in our records.

 Photo Credit: Courtesy of Potomac Riverkeeper